tspannhw/SpeakerProfile/README.md

 ## Bio - Timothy Spann - Principal Developer Advocate @ Zilliz

-Tim Spann is a Principal Developer Advocate for Zilliz and Milvus.
-He works with Milvus, Attu, Generative AI, HuggingFace, Python, Java, Apache NiFi, Apache Kafka, Apache Pulsar, Apache Flink, Flink SQL,  Apache Spark, Big Data, IoT, Cloud, AI/DL, Machine Learning, and Deep Learning.
+Tim Spann is a Principal Developer Advocate / Field Engineer.
+He works with Generative AI, LLM, Snowflake, SQL, HuggingFace, Python, Java, Apache NiFi, Apache Kafka, Apache Pulsar, Apache Flink, Flink SQL,  Apache Spark, Big Data, IoT, Cloud, AI/DL, Machine Learning, and Deep Learning.
 Tim has over ten years of experience with the IoT, big data, distributed computing, messaging, streaming technologies, and Java programming.
 Previously, he was a Principal Developer Advocate at Cloudera, Developer Advocate at StreamNative, Principal DataFlow Field Engineer at Cloudera, a Senior Solutions Engineer at Hortonworks, a Senior Solutions Architect at AirisData, a Senior Field Engineer at Pivotal and a Senior Team Leader at HPE.
 He blogs for DZone, where he is the Big Data Zone leader, and runs a popular meetup in Princeton & NYC on Big Data, Cloud, IoT, deep learning, streaming, NiFi, the blockchain, and Spark.
 Tim is a frequent speaker at conferences such as ApacheCon, DeveloperWeek, Pulsar Summit and many more.
 He holds a BS and MS in Computer Science.

 * @tspann@fosstodon.org
 * https://hachyderm.io/@timspann